 By default, the

-XGROUP CREATE command insists that the target stream exists and returns an error when it doesn't.
+XGROUP CREATE command expects that the target stream exists, and returns an error when it doesn't.

 MKSTREAM subcommand as the last argument after the